benhmoore/Argon/README.md

 #Cenny.js | The plug 'n play backend for web apps.
 Building a chat web app?
 Use Cenny.js to store, send, and receive messages in real-time.
 Building a multiplayer game?
 Cenny.js can keep player positions synced in real-time.

+###Introducing Offline Mode

+If a user goes offline while using your web app, dont' worry.
+Any actions they take while offline will be gracefully synced when they get back online.
+And while they're offline, the majority of Cenny.js features will function normally (like .set(), .update(), .get(), etc).
+Best of all, you don't have to add a single line of code, all this happens automatically.

 ##Simple demo: http://byteaspect.com/cidar

 Cenny.js was built to work with your web app, it is extremely flexible and works with almost any setup.
 Everything is done through a single JS script.
 No Javascript dependancies, just two files: Cenny.js, and a PHP file for the server.
 Oh, and no database required.
 Cenny.js is proudly file based, no specials needed.